 Host type (e.g. Switch versus Loadbalancer)

-Organisation structure (e.g. Database group versus Networker)
+Organisation structure (e.g. a Database group versus a Networker)

 Naturally you can also mix these criteria in a tree with, for example, subdivision by location in the first level, and by host type in the second.

 If you love simplicity you should pack the actual hosts only in the tree’s ‘leaves’ (although Checkmk also allows hosts in intermediate folders).
 The following example shows a simple tree structured by host type: The hosts A, B and C are in the folder ‘Servers‘ and D, E and F in 'Network' :